apacheignite/documentation/sql/indexes.md

   ]
 }
 [/block]
-Note, that this method accepts only pairs of types - one for key class and another for value class.
+Note that this method accepts only pairs of types - one for key class and another for value class.
 Primitives are passed as boxed types.
 [block:callout]
 {
   "type": "info",